jonathansandman/optimise-for-audio-win/README.md

 * Disables automatic Windows Updates
 * TODO: Disable 'Windows updates from more than one place'

-# What next?
+# What else can I do?

 ## BIOS
-* Disabled Fast Boot/Fast Startup
+* Disable Fast Boot/Fast Startup
-* Disaabled C-state transitions, Turbo Boost and SpeedStep
+* Disable C-state transitions, Turbo Boost and SpeedStep
 * Disable hyper-threading
 * Disable spread sprectrum

 ## Audio drivers
-* Set bufer size to the highest possible settings
+* Set buffer size to the highest possible value (with acceptable latency)

 ## Network audio (i.e. Dante) drivers
 * Set the ASIO latency to the highest possible setting
-* Set the network audio driver latency to the highest possiblesetting
+* Set the network audio driver latency to the highest possible setting